Colophon

 POSSE and Syndication

-Blog Poster also handles POSSE, Publish (on your) Own Site, Syndicate Elsewhere, for Mastodon, Bluesky, Sharkey, Pixelfed, and Nostr.
-It records the syndicated URLs so posts on this site can point back to their copies elsewhere, while this site remains the canonical version.
+Blog Poster coordinates POSSE, Publish (on your) Own Site, Syndicate Elsewhere, through my Personal Events Poster (PEP) service for Mastodon, Bluesky, Sharkey, Pixelfed, and Nostr.
+Blog Poster records the syndicated URLs so posts on this site can point back to their copies elsewhere, while this site remains the canonical version.

 Built With